The BoG’s censorship of the FA | Archived Updates

 Unfortunately, there is substantial reason to believe that many BoG members remain unaware of the developments in labour relations since the ratification of the Collective Agreement (CA) on March 14.
 This became evident during the October 10 BoG meeting when a question from a Board member revealed that most Board members—those outside the Board Executive team—only became aware of the delay in signing the CA through the Faculty Report submitted by the FA President.
 This report was circulated on October 8, after significant resistance from the Board Chair, who attempted to censor its contents.

 The FA President has taken numerous steps to address the situation with the BoG.
 On August 29, the FA President requested a meeting with the Board Chair, Mr. Tyrone Cotie, to explore a resolution to the outstanding issues through the upcoming Conciliation.
 On September 11, the Chair declined this request.
-Subsequently, on September 12, the FA President sent a detailed letter to the Chair [link to document C], outlining the urgency of the situation and the FA’s position, and urging the Board to direct the Employer’s Lead Negotiator to meet with the FA Lead Negotiator to expedite a solution.
+Subsequently, on September 12, the FA President sent a detailed letter to the Chair, outlining the urgency of the situation and the FA’s position, and urging the Board to direct the Employer’s Lead Negotiator to meet with the FA Lead Negotiator to expedite a solution.

 Regrettably, the Board Chair did not share this critical communication with all BoG members.
 Instead, he simply responded to the FA President that the Board of Governors “are not the direct Employer of faculty.”
 This sentiment was echoed by the Employer’s Lead Negotiator, who has since repeatedly stated in oral and written communications that “the Employer” is not the Board of Governors, but rather “Mount Saint Vincent University.”

 In October, the Board Chair further attempted to prevent the FA President from attending the BoG meeting and sought to censor her written and oral reports intended to inform Board members of these pressing issues.
-Detailed documentation of this serious incident can be found here [link to the BoG censorship page].
+Detailed documentation of this serious incident can be found here.

 In response, on November 8, the MSVU Faculty Association (MSVUFA) General Meeting passed a motion affirming the right of faculty representatives on the Board of Governors to deliver uncensored reports to the Board in both written and oral formats.